The physical beauty is just skin-deep — temporary, fleeting, fading, vanishing, changing, or deceptive (i.e., Maya).

-The mind’s Mool (ਮੂਲ – Source, Jot, True Blissful Nature…) is mentioned in the Gurbani to be of unsurpassed Beauty — Perfection itself, not an effort at Perfection or Beauty.
-That is His Nature.
-The Gurbani Teaches us that the mind is made in this True Image of unsurpassed “Beauty” (“ਜੋਤਿ ਸਰੂਪੁ” – “Joti Saroopu“); and the Blissful Nature.
+The mind’s Mool (ਮੂਲ – Source, Jot Saroop, True Nature…) is mentioned in the Gurbani to be of unsurpassed Beauty — Perfection itself, not an effort at Perfection or Beauty.
+The Gurbani Teaches us that the mind is made in this True Image of unsurpassed “Beauty” (“ਜੋਤਿ ਸਰੂਪੁ” – “Joti Saroop(u)“); and the Blissful Nature.

 - ਮੇਰਾ ਹਰਿ ਪ੍ਰਭੁ ਸੁੰਦਰੁ ਮੈ ਸਾਰ ਨ ਜਾਣੀ ॥: My Mool is beautiful, (but I) do not know the essence (of my Mool). (sggs 561).

 - ਇਉ ਕਹੈ ਨਾਨਕੁ ਮਨ ਤੂੰ ਜੋਤਿ ਸਰੂਪੁ ਹੈ ਅਪਣਾ ਮੂਲੁ ਪਛਾਣੁ ॥੫॥: Thus says Nanak – O mind!
 You are “Joti Saroop(u)” (Pure Light or Consciousness, Pure Nature, Original or Real Nature …)!
 Recognize your Mool (Source, Origin, Base, Reality, Divine Nature…) ||5|| (sggs 441).